ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 *  An *active* image that is actively in use by the system.
 *  A *staged* image that is being prepared for installation.
-*  A *backup* of a previously installed image, used to recover if an attempted update fails.
+*  A *backup* of the previous image that is being replaced, used to recover if an attempted update fails.
 *  A *dirty* image that can be erased.

 For a component that is essential for system operation, there will always be exactly one *active* image.
 Other images might, or might not, be present in the firmware store.